simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

 Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at Dec 27 2024 2035 UTC.
+The largest was at Dec 28 2024 1121 UTC.

-Radio Blackout Forecast for Dec 28-Dec 30 2024
+Radio Blackout Forecast for Dec 29-Dec 31 2024

-              Dec 28        Dec 29        Dec 30
+              Dec 29        Dec 30        Dec 31
-R1-R2           70%           70%           75%
+R1-R2           70%           75%           75%
-R3 or greater   20%           20%           25%
+R3 or greater   20%           25%           25%

-Rationale: R1-2 (Minor-Moderate) radio blackouts are likely, with a slight chance for an isolated R3 (Strong) event, through 29 Dec.
-R1-2 (Minor-Moderate) radio blackouts are expected, with a chance for an isolated R3 (Strong) event, on 30 Dec as a complex of regions approaches the western limb.
+Rationale: R1-R2 (Minor-Moderate) radio blackouts are likely, with a slight chance for an isolated R3 (Strong) event, through 29 Dec.
+R1-R2 (Minor-Moderate) radio blackouts are then expected, with a chance for an isolated R3 (Strong) event, on 30-31 Dec as a complex of regions approaches the western limb.

 ```